bhaaskara/InterviewQA/MyQA.md

     how to update the k8s cluster
-    how to take backup of k8s cluster/etcd how to take backup of all the deployments
+    how to take backup of k8s cluster/etcd how to take backup of all the deployments how to find the api version to use?

 Helm
     helm2 vs helm3